-The purpose of this notice is to inform you that on March 30, 2016, the plan actuary certified to the U.S. Department of the Treasury, and also to the plan sponsor, that the Western Metal Industry Pension Fund (the "Plan") is in critical status for the Plan Year beginning January 1, 2016.
+The purpose of this notice is to inform you that on March 30, 2018, the plan actuary certified to the U.S. Department of the Treasury, and also to the plan sponsor, that the Western Metal Industry Pension Fund (the "Plan") is in critical status for the Plan Year beginning January 1, 2018.
 Federal law requires that you receive this notice.

-A similar notice was provided at this time last year, with notification of the Plan's critical status in 2015.
+A similar notice was provided at this time last year, with notification of the Plan's critical status in 2017.
 The Plan was amended with a Rehabilitation Plan in 2010.
-The Rehabilitation Plan was further updated in 2012 to continue to meet the requirements of a Rehabilitation Plan.
+The Rehabilitation Plan was further updated in 2012 and 2016.